ojaswichopra/Routing_Protocols/README.md

 - DSDV has consistently low throughput but moderate latency, with slightly better performance in the Mesh topology.
 - OLSR shows poor throughput across both topologies, but it handles Mesh networks better in terms of delay compared to the Star topology, where it suffers the most.

+## Conclusion
+  If the network demands high throughput and operates in a more centralized (Star) topology, AODV is the best option.
+For networks where minimizing delay is more critical, especially in more distributed topologies, OLSR is a better choice.
+DSDV offers balanced performance but is generally outperformed in both throughput and delay by the other two protocols.
+Therefore, the choice of protocol should depend on the specific requirements of the network, including the topology and the trade-offs between throughput and delay.

 ## Contributers
 - [Ojaswi Chopra](https://github.com/ojaswichopra)
 - [Shubham Sharma](https://github.com/shukabum)